cuhsat/RetroPie-Silent/README.md

 # RetroPie-Silent
-Basic configurations to silence all system outputs for RetroPie 3.0
+Basic configurations to silence all system outputs for RetroPie 3.0.

 Please execute the following command:
 ```
 $ sudo ./retropie_silent.sh
 ```

-> **This is for a blank RetroPie installation, because it will override all previous settings!**
+**This is for a blank RetroPie installation, because it will override all previous settings!**

 ## System Outputs
-This will turn off the following outputs
+This will turn off the following outputs:

 ### Raspian
 * Boot logo